 Symptoms

 Dissecting cellulitis is characterised by blocked hair follicles.
-This often presents as abscesses or cysts which drain pus.
+This often presents as abscesses or cysts that drain pus.
 Dissecting cellulitis can be very painful.
 It may cause more hair loss on one side of the head than the other.

 A patient with cysts on the head caused by dissecting cellulitis.